austin362667/gpu-100-days/day-7.md

 To make LLM thinks, we need it keeps yapping!

 However, making models generate longer, more detailed responses isn't straightforward.
-It requires specialized training phases: mid-training.
+It requires specialized training phases: **Mid Training**.

 This intermediate phase encourages models to produce more verbose outputs, creating a foundation for subsequent RL training.
 During this phase, researchers focus on increasing the model's propensity to "think out loud."

 ### How to filter out and amplify the good signals?

-The key is **Oversampling**, by generating thousands (or as many as possible) of responses to the same input prompt and select the best ones—for example, by "highest score" or "self-consistency" (aka "majority voting").
+The key is **oversampling**, by generating thousands (or as many as possible) of responses to the same input prompt and select the best ones—for example, by "highest score" or "self-consistency" (aka "majority voting").
 This approach scales pretty well because:

 - Incorrect intermediate steps may not significantly impact final accuracy.
 - Step-wise verification is challenging to define and implement.